 Having a Wedding Weekend… Or Week

-The beauty of having a Block Island wedding is that you’re never just here for the day — you can come for the night or the weekend or the week.
-The longer you stay, the longer you get to celebrate your wedding, and the beginning of your marriage.
-This is in large part why I adore Block Island weddings — there’s ample time to really connect with friends and family throughout your weekend (or week) long stay.
+The beauty of having an island wedding is that you’re never just here for the day — you can come for the night or the weekend or the week.
+The longer you stay, the longer you get to celebrate your wedding and the beginning of your marriage.
+This is in large part why I adore island weddings — there’s ample time to really connect with friends and family throughout your weekend (or week) long stay.
 Loaded with New England charm, spend a weekend (or a week) connecting with family on island.

 Activities to Incorporate into Your Weekend/Week